Summary: The Hybrid Chameleon Cage

 Dragon Strand is the most prominent supplier of hybrid cages designed specifically to allow humidity control and to keep mist inside the cage.
 This is done by having three full sides be solid and one side be screen.
 Together with the screen top, this provides robust airflow.
 But humidity can be made to gather in corners with the solid sides.

 Zoo Med has created a hybrid cage that incorporates a clear front door for viewing.
 This will have no humidity retention benefit, though.

 Solid sides can be either clear or opaque and have different purposes.
 While both of them can keep the spray from the misters in the cage and can create humidity pockets, the type of material used in the solid side can be chosen depending on your use.
 Clear panels are great for centerpiece cages in which you desire to enjoy the view inside the cage.
 Opaque sides are used when it is either not important to see inside the cage (such as the back panel) or else when there are multiple chameleons in the same room as you desire to give them privacy.
 Chameleons interact visually and this may be a dynamic you wish to remove from your husbandry.

-Clear sides can be glass, acrylic, or the flexible PVC film used in Dragon Strand cages.
+Clear sides can be glass or acrylic.
 Each of these has a corresponding insulation property and weight.

-Opaque sides are most often made of PVC.
+Opaque sides are most often made of white PVC.

 How Much Ventilation is Necessary?

 Since screen cages have been the standard keepers often get the idea that full ventilation is required at all times and the closing off of a side will cause Respiratory Infections.